 - Nasal discharge or facial swelling

 The most common dental procedure performed is floating which is the process of filing down a horse's teeth.
 This removes sharp enamel points and help create a more even dental occlusion.
 Floating is especially important in cases of malocclusion or missing teeth.
 Apposing teeth normally wear each other down.
 When a horse has lost a tooth, the opposite tooth will not be worn down normally and can cause problems.
-Malaligned teeth can cause hooks to form which can cut the gums as well as the soft and hard palates.
-Many horses require a light sedative for a complete oral exam and dental care.
+Mal-aligned teeth can cause hooks to form which can cut the gums as well as the soft and hard palates.
+Our basic dental treatment consists first of a complete oral exam with speculum to allow full examination of all teeth and the oral cavity.
+This usually requires mild sedation for both the horse's and our safety.
+The sharp enamel points are rounded with a power float and any other dental abnormalities are dealt with as needed.
 Local anesthetics and analgesics may also be used depending on the situation.
+Older horses can require more significant dental care and more frequent dental exams to maintain a healthy, pain-free mouth.
+Radiographs (x-rays) can also be taken to evaluate tooth roots or look for any abnormalities under the surface.
+For some more complicated procedures, we may refer to a local veterinary specialist.

 Wolf teeth and Canines: